-However, the CC do not mandate that low-level or secondary assets are identified in order to drive the selection of security objectives and requirements.
+However, the CC does not mandate that low-level or secondary assets are identified in order to drive the selection of security objectives and requirements.
 For example, integrity protection SFRs can be included simply to help achieve a security objective for protection of a high-level or primary asset - with the security requirements rationale explaining the purpose of such SFRs.

 Assumed threats to the assets shall be described.
-The CC require that threats defined in the ST, are not directed at the identified security objectives, but rather are addressed by the security objectives.
-It should also be noted that the CC explicitly require that threats be characterized in terms of an identified threat agent, the asset at risk, and the attack (describing such aspects as attack methods employed, vulnerabilities exploited, and opportunity).
+The CC requires that threats defined in the ST, are not directed at the identified security objectives, but rather are addressed by the security objectives.
+It should also be noted that the CC explicitly requires that threats be characterized by the identified threat agent, the asset at risk, and the attack (describing aspects such as the attack methods employed, the vulnerabilities exploited, and the opportunity).